mailru/easyjson/README.md

 ```

 `-snake_case` tells easyjson to generate snake\_case field names by default (unless explicitly overriden by a field tag).
 The CamelCase to snake\_case conversion algorithm should work in most cases (e.g. HTTPVersion will be converted to http_version).
 There can be names like JSONHTTPRPC where the conversion will return an unexpected result (jsonhttprpc without underscores),  but such names require a dictionary to do the conversion and may be ambiguous.

+`-lcfirst` tells easyjson to lowercase the first letter of each field name (unless explicitly overridden by a field tag).

 `-build_tags` will add corresponding build tag line for the generated file.
 ## marshaller/unmarshaller interfaces